composewell/streamly/test/README.md

 -- >>> import Data.Function ((&))
 ```

 Some tests that may take long can be written as follows.
-Just assigning
+Just defining
-the code to a function makes it compile but not run.
+the snippet as a function makes it compile but not run.

 ```
 >>> :{